View course descriptions for

 SC 430 Professional Issues in the Sciences (3) Offered Fall.
 Prereq.: Senior.
 This course addresses, from a biblical philosophy, vital issues in the sciences, including creation science and evolution, ethics and decision making for relevant and current issues in various science fields.
 Students prepare a research paper discussing an advanced science topic in the context of technical, social, ethical, and spiritual issues.

 SC 442 Pharmacology (4) Offered Fall.
 Prereq.: BY 312, CH 306, and SC 242.
 Students learn the principles of pharmacology, including drug distribution and absorption and concepts of pharmacokinetics and pharmacodynamics.
 4 hours lecture.
+This course may be taken to fulfill the BY/CH elective in the pre-medicine emphasis.

 SC 461–462 Biomedical Practicum (1 each) Offered Both sem., Interterm, and Summer.
 Prereq. for SC 461: Junior or senior; BY 312; major in natural sciences; and approval from chair of natural sciences.
 Prereq. for SC 462: SC 461.
 Students receive practical biomedical experience in this elective practicum.
 Students complete a documented participation in or observation of an approved off-campus health care facility for a minimum of 40 hours.
+Required for SC 462.

-SC 499 Senior Research Seminar (2) Prereq.: SC 299 and senior.
+SC 499 Senior Research Seminar (2) Offered Spring.
+Prereq.: SC 299 and senior.
 This capstone course helps students with final preparations for job placement or graduate school.
 Students will demonstrate the cumulative knowledge and technical skills gleaned from major required undergraduate classes and develop and submit a research proposal.